cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 13.md

 ---

 3. Of the $n!$ possible inputs to a given comparison-based sorting algorithm on a list of $n$ elements, what is the absolute maximum number of inputs that could be correctly sorted with just $n$ comparisons?
-Justify your answer.
+Prove your answer.

 ---